nixos-asia/website/en/hm-tutorial.md

 ## Shell Enhancements

-Since macOS uses Zsh by default, we can enhance it with autosuggestions and syntax highlighting.
+We already enabled Zsh in the initial setup.
+Now let's enhance it with autosuggestions and syntax highlighting.

 Add to `home.nix`: